smartcommunitylab/modular-app/README.md

 ### Structure

 The structure of the application, as described above, is composed of a container (folder: la-mia-trento) which provides some basic tools for the separate modules and a series of modules integrated with it.
-The separate modules are composed of web components created using Stencil and contain:

-* **src**: the folder with the web components sources
-* **utils**: folder with various utility functions

 Inside the la-mia-trento/src folder, there are the following sub-folders: